clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/gce.rst

 #.
 After the |CL| image is imported, you can launch a VM instance running
    |CL|:

-   * Click the *Navigation menu* icon on the upper left screen menu.
+   * Click the :guilabel:`Navigation menu` icon on the upper left screen menu.

-   * Hover your mouse over the *Compute Engine* menu group and select the *VM instances* item.
+   * Select :menuselection:`Compute Engine --> VM Instances` from the side bar on the left.

    .. figure:: figures/gce/30-vm-instances.png
       :scale: 50 %